CodePushGo/website/src/content/blog/en/privacy-manifest-for-capacitor-apps-guide.md

 -   **Provide Complete Reasons**: Make sure every API access includes a corresponding reason code.
 -   **Keep Information Up-to-Date**: Update the manifest whenever new features are added.

 Also, ensure the manifest file stays under 512KB to avoid build errors.
 Regularly validate the file during Xcode's build process to catch mistakes early.
-Once your manifest is ready, integrate it into your Capacitor project by following the file placement guidelines.
+Once your manifest is ready, integrate it into your React Native project by following the file placement guidelines.

-## Adding Privacy Manifests to Capacitor
+## Adding Privacy Manifests to React Native

 ### File Placement Guide

-To include a privacy manifest in your Capacitor project, place the `PrivacyInfo.xcprivacy` file in the following directory structure:
+To include a privacy manifest in your React Native project, place the `PrivacyInfo.xcprivacy` file in the following directory structure:

 ```
 your-app/